-The icing on the cake was the fact that, when the project was complete, there was enough a chance to be part of the project tion.
+The icing on the cake was the fact that, when the project was complete, there was enough money left over to buy water TOP pumps.
+The men of the village had ABO a chance to be part of the project tion.